Healthy Streets Scorecard 5th annual publication 2023

 The outcome indicators compare modeshare, active travel rates, casualties and vehicle ownership, so borough officials and residents can assess success in getting people out of cars and onto public transport, walking and cycling.

-The Scorecard also shows to what extent councils are putting in place five key measures (or ‘input’ indicators) which can help to deliver Healthy Streets, often with dramatic results:
+The Scorecard shows to what extent councils are putting in place six key measures (or ‘input’ indicators) which can help to deliver Healthy Streets, often with dramatic results:

 The organisations in the London Boroughs Healthy Streets Scorecard Coalition, and the local groups we are associated with, are committed to supporting councils to implement the key measures.